ALL OF IT

 No matter what my question or their answer is, they amount to the same thing – how do you exist in the daily smaller ways?
 What stories do you tell yourself?
 What is important?
 I’ve come to believe that even these three questions lead to interchangeable answers.
 I like to think of these fragments as bits of conversation we are lucky enough to momentarily tune into, allowing us to consider something afresh or even to ask ourselves the better, more potent questions.

-And so this embroidery, entirely handstitched in the finest of materials, will remain in Toumba Serron, where it has been buried in the excavation trench at the end of the season this year.
+And so this embroidery, entirely handstitched in the finest of materials, will remain in Toumba Serron, where it has been buried in the excavation trench at the end of the season in 2025.
 I like to think of it as a bookmark – in which story, I cannot say.
 What I do know is that it will be lain directly upon the remains of lives of neolithic people, and that the thoughts, ideas and dreams of those who have been carefully working to interpret the past will lie in the dark, interrupting time’s layers.
 Perhaps it will never be uncovered.
 Or perhaps in some unknown future, it will be found, and even though the materials will have degraded, and the words become partially or entirely obscured, there will be a team of people, trying their best to make sense of this strange document, pretty sure that they can make out the word daydreaming.